ayyesu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(4)script that changes the owner of the file hello to the user betty (5)script that creates an empty file called hello (6)script that adds execute permission to the owner of the file hello
+(4)script that changes the owner of the file hello to the user betty (5)script that creates an empty file called hello (6)script that adds execute permission to the owner of the file hello (7)script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello